yuryprokashev/star-notary-restful-service/README.md

 #### Unprocessable Entity
 ##### Description
 This error is returned in two cases, when Client tries to register the Star.
-1. Client forgot to open the Validation Window
+1. Client has forgot to open the Validation Window
-2. Client opened validation window but forgot to verify the message
+2. Client had opened validation window but has forgot to verify the message
-3. Client opened validation window, verified the message, but signature status returned is 'invalid'
+3. Client had opened validation window, tried to verify the message, but signature status returned is 'invalid'

 Status code is 422.